ArcticEcho/gh-users-tat/README.md

 A simple ASP.NET MVC WebApp that searches for a user on GitHub and returns some basic info.

+This project uses .NET Framework 4.8/MVC 5, but introduces the modern .NET Core dependency injection pattern.

 # Quick Start - Visual Studio 2022

 To run the project locally after cloning the repo: